Sending Now playing metadata

 --request POST \

-HTTP POST with JSON content
+HTTP POST with JSON data example

 The same endpoint can also accept input as JSON data in the HTTP BODY with the same fields.
 Escaping is not required in this case:

-curl --user USER:PASSWORD \
+curl --user source:<PASSWORD> \

 --write-out '%{http_code}' \